jdoyle5/photosphere/README.md

 * SCSS

 ## Features
+* Authenticated user accounts
-* User commenting on photos
+* User can comment on photos
-* User likes on photos
+* User can like photos
 * User can view photos by tags
-* Authenticated user accounts
+* gallerys organized by tag, user, etc.

 ### Photos
 Users can view the photo index on the site upon logging in, as well as the drone, portrait, and landscape gallerys.